nicoratel/SAXS_toolbox_public/README.md

 SAXS_toolbox is a flexible platform dedicated to reduction (i.e. calibration and integration) of X-ray scattering images (SAXS, WAXS, diffraction,...).
 It is developped in Python 3 and is based on pyFAI library.
-It was developped with the aim of producing corrected and calibrated 2D scattering images.
+It was developped with the aim of producing corrected and calibrated 2D scattering images, with the idea of keeping the highest level of information when dealing with anisotropic data.
+The algorithm can treat batch of images, but individually optimizes the reference substraction to obtain high quality data.
+Export of images in ascii format Qx, Qy, Intensity is also made available (the output format is compatible with sasview).

 Check Documentation and tutorial for more information.
-This first release allows to perform transmission corrections, calibration and integration of 2D images.
-Nowadays, since recent detectors perform automatic transmission corrections, a lighter version was produced, named SAXS_toolbox_II.